All Rights Reserved

 What’s wrong with jeans?
 When did jeans and converse ever go out of style?
 I had asked her that morning, staring forlornly at my favorite jeans and black converse.
 She had been too irritated to even respond; simply shoving the leather ankle boots and tight-fitting white designer pants into my arms.
 Put them on, she had commanded before throwing a black turtleneck at my face.
 I sighed.
 She was right, of course.
 I had an eleven o’ clock appointment with my father’s lawyers.
 Converse didn’t exactly fit the bill, as she so impatiently explained so many times.

 As I stepped off the last stair, I breathed a sigh of relief.
 I had made it in one piece.
 I looked up, then, and immediately began gnawing on my bottom lip nervously.
 Right in front of me was parked my new, black limousine and leaning on the far side, the newly hired chauffeur.
 I felt self-consciousness flutter through me.
 As strange as it may seem, I wasn't comfortable with my new found status as the wealthy daughter of William Carvelli, the brilliant man and entrepreneur; founder of America's largest multilevel marketing company.
 I had been raised in poverty; wealth, while very appreciated, was entirely new and foreign.
 We had always been of the lower class; now, we were apparently on the high end of the social ladder.
 It was disconcerting, to say the very least.

-He looked about twenty or twenty-one.
+He looked like he was in his early twenties.
 Tall and broad-shouldered, he looked down at me with an almost arrogant expression in his ocean-blue eyes.
 As I stared at him, it softened into something like surprise.